-Clinicians are strongly encouraged to reference payer-specific policies when determining appropriate code reporting and documentation requirements for testing.
-Further, Medicare local coverage determinations and other payer policies will address which ICD codes support medical necessity and subsequent reimbursement for services.
+Clinicians are encouraged to reference their CPT manual for correct code use and to review payer-specific policies when determining appropriate code reporting and documentation requirements for services.
+Many payer clinical policies will provide criteria for Medical Necessity and will also include procedure and diagnosis codes that will support medical necessity and policies for subsequent reimbursement for services.
 It is advisable to review payer guidelines and policies prior to billing.

-Testing for Auditory Processing Disorder (APD) refers to evaluation of the central, as opposed to the peripheral, auditory system.
+Testing for Auditory Processing Disorder (APD) refers to evaluation of the central auditory system.
 Several tests of central auditory function comprise an auditory processing test battery.
 These separate tests may include but are not limited to evaluation of different auditory processing functions, such as auditory temporal processing, auditory pattern processing, binaural separation, binaural integration and auditory performance with degraded acoustic signals.

 Relevant Evaluation Codes